-Biosimilars have been used in the European Union and a number of Canadian jurisdictions, including British Columbia, Alberta, New Brunswick, Quebec, Northwest Territories, Nova Scotia, Saskatchewan and Newfoundland and Labrador, have expanded the funding of biosimilar medications.
+Biosimilars have been used in the European Union and a number of Canadian jurisdictions, including British Columbia, Alberta, New Brunswick, Quebec, Northwest Territories, Nova Scotia, Saskatchewan, Prince Edward Island and Newfoundland and Labrador.

 2. What is the difference between a biosimilar and generic product?